sclkan/DijkstraRouterFinder/README.txt

 However, if we want to avoid Tampa, then the shortest route becomes Miami -> Cincinnati -> Kansas City -> Denver -> Phoenix -> Los Angeles N, for a total of 3,567 miles.
 Now, if we also add Cincinnati to the list, then we would have to drive through Atlanta (Miami -> Atlanta -> Kansas City -> Denver -> Phoenix -> Los Angeles N), which increases the total distance to 3,719 miles.
-But if we decide to skip Atlanta as well, this trip would not be possible since we would eliminate all the possible routes from Miami to LA.
+But if we decide to skip Atlanta as well, this trip would not be feasible since we would eliminate all the possible routes from Miami to LA.